 Head straight to the University Hall.
-It’s here where you can grab your Open Day pack that includes everything you need to make the most of the day.
+Grab your Open Day pack that includes everything you need to make the most of the day.

 - Do I need to book for Open Day or info sessions?

-While bookings are not required, registering your interest for different info sessions is a great way to plan your day, and to get the most out your visit to campus.
+While bookings aren’t required, registering your interest for different info sessions is a great way to plan your day, and get the most out your visit to campus.